m-zia/Amazon-Price-Tracker/README.md

 Using Python to web scrape the price of an Amazon item and compare it against a threshold price.
 If the Amazon price is less than the threshold price, an email alert is sent.

-- Done with Python 3.6
+- Requires Python 3.6 (as the syntax used to format strings was introduced in Python 3.6)

 - Requires the python requests library https://anaconda.org/anaconda/requests